9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

 Learn How doctors diagnose IBS HERE.

-This leaves chronic diarrhea every day, the main complaint of many IBS sufferers.
+This leaves chronic diarrhea daily, the main complaint of many IBS sufferers.

 One study found that about 60% of people matching the diagnostic criteria of IBS don’t know they have the condition as the symptoms are mild and intermittent (reference).